fabiosanzzoni/ponggame/README.md

 3) The platform should be controled by the players

-- [ ] Make a script for the first platform can move using w a s d
+- [x] Make a script for the first platform can move using w (move up) or s (move down)
-- [ ] Make a script for the second platform can move using up down left and right
+- [x] Make a script for the second platform can move using up down left and right

 4) The game arena.